WORK ACCIDENT

 - Wrongful death – where our lawyers represent the families of loved ones who have passed away in work related accidents.

-Work Accidents can happen in many environments
+Work accidents can happen in many environments

 Your injuries may have happened in a variety of settings.
 Essentially you are covered for any injury you have sustained travelling to and from work or during the course of your work.
 This includes: